sogeuni/contents/abs/introduction/shell-programming.md

 > - Need port or [[dev#^SOCKETREF|socket]] I/O
 > - Need to use libraries or interface with legacy code
 > - Proprietary, closed-source applications (Shell scripts put the source code right out in the open for all the world to see.)
 >
 > If any of the above applies, consider a more powerful scripting language -- perhaps _Perl_, _Tcl_, _Python_, _Ruby_ -- or possibly a compiled language such as _C_, _C++_, or _Java_.
 Even then, prototyping the application as a shell script might still be a useful development step.

 We will be using Bash, an acronym [^3] for "Bourne-Again shell" and a pun on Stephen Bourne's now classic _Bourne_ shell.
 Bash has become a _de facto_ standard for shell scripting on most flavors of UNIX.
 Most of the principles this book covers apply equally well to scripting with other shells, such as the _Korn Shell_, from which Bash derives some of its features, [^4] and the _C Shell_ and its variants.
-(Note that _C Shell_ programming is not recommended due to certain inherent problems, as pointed out in an October, 1993 [Usenet post](http://www.faqs.org/faqs/unix-faq/shell/csh-whynot/) by Tom Christiansen.)
+(Note that _C Shell_ programming is not recommended due to certain inherent problems, as pointed out in an October, 1993 [Usenet post](http://www.faqs.org/faqs/unix-faq/shell/csh-whynot/) by Tom Christiansen.) ^BASHDEF

 What follows is a tutorial on shell scripting.
 It relies heavily on examples to illustrate various features of the shell.
 The example scripts work -- they've been tested, insofar as possible -- and some of them are even useful in real life.
 The reader can play with the actual working code of the examples in the source archive (scriptname.sh or scriptname.bash), [^5] give them _execute_ permission (**chmod u+rx scriptname**), then run them to see what happens.
 Should the [source archive](http://bash.deta.in/abs-guide-latest.tar.bz2) not be available, then cut-and-paste from the [HTML](http://www.tldp.org/LDP/abs/abs-guide.html.tar.gz) or [pdf](http://bash.deta.in/abs-guide.pdf) rendered versions.
 Be aware that some of the scripts presented here introduce features before they are explained, and this may require the reader to temporarily skip ahead for enlightenment.